gangireddy09/JDBC/README.md

 # simpleJDBC
 To check the commit changes
-Hello